gbbaus17/f5-lab/README.md

 ## Introduction

 This GitHub repository allows you to quickly create a Lab environment in AWS to run through the labs at https://clouddocs.f5.com/training/community/

 For information on getting started using F5's CFT templates on GitHub, see [Amazon Web Services: Solutions 101](http://clouddocs.f5.com/cloud/public/v1/aws/AWS_solutions101.html) and the README files in each directory.

+In brief: Make sure you are logged into AWS, have AWS keys created and will need to agree to T&Cs on images before launch

 Templates exists for
-0) Topology  (3 lab subnets)
+0) Topology  (3 lab subnets - run first)
-1) Big-IP v14.0
+1) Big-IP v14.0 (attaches to above topology)
-2) LAMP Server (Internal)
+2) LAMP Server (Sits on Internal vlan)
-3) Jumphost with utils(External)
+3) Jumphost with utils(Sits on External vlan - this is the entry into Lab)
-4) Big-IQ v6.0.1
+4) Big-IQ v6.0.1 (optional)

 **NOTE**